-In the Newborn Cohort of the German National Educational Panel Study (NEPS SC1), a visual habituation-dishabituation paradigm was used in the first survey wave as well as for half of the sample in the second wave2.
+In the Newborn Cohort of the German National Educational Panel Study (NEPS SC1), a visual habituation-dishabituation paradigm was used in the first survey wave as well as for half of the sample in the second wave.
 Although the procedure is usually conducted in a laboratory, it was administered in a household context.

-2 The NEPS measures draw on studies and experiences of the Bamberg Baby Lab of the Department of Developmental Psychology at the University of Bamberg (Head: Prof. Dr. S. Weinert).
+&lt;sup>2 The tasks draw on studies and experiences of the Bamberg Baby Lab of the Department of Developmental Psychology at the University of Bamberg (Head: Prof. Dr. S. Weinert).
 We would also like to thank Prof. Dr. S. Pauen for her advice on the implementation of the paradigm.
 Preliminary studies on the tasks were conducted at the Bamberg Baby Lab.

-Procedure in Wave 1 (children on average 7 months old)
+Procedure in Wave 2 (children on average 17 months old)